-We are a team of artists that want nothing more than to support the next generation of filmmakers and screenwriters from around the world.
+We want to support the next generation of great filmmakers from around the world.
 Specifically, those storytellers that passionate about telling stories about black communities in the U.S. and abroad, from inner city Atlanta, LA, New York, Oakland, Detroit, Chicago, and Milwaukee to Africa, Brazil, and the Caribbean, to Wall Street and the streets of London to the NBA.

 The black community's stories are as vast and varied as any culture’s and not enough of them are being told so we want to support the artists who are telling them so we can see more of them on the silver screen.
 And yes, we take submissions from artists from around the world of any sex, sexual orientation, or ethnicity, White, Black, Latin, Asian, Arab, and everything in between.
 We believe in, support, and practice creating diversity in the workplace and support artists of all ethnicities.

 Our aim is to create a screenwriting competition that will launch the careers of cinema’s next generation of great filmmakers.
 We are passionate about developing artists.
 We want our competition to bridge the gap between up and coming artists and the talent representation that will ultimately put them in front of production executives that make black films in the United States and abroad.

 And we love all kinds of stories from studio blockbusters to art house fare; from silly Tyler Perry films to outrageous Ice Cube comedies.
 No two paths are the same and no two stories are either.
 And again, we accept scripts from people of all shapes and sizes, colors, ethnicities, sexes, and sexual orientations from all over the world, not just African Americans.
 As long as your script is about the black community or issues affecting the black community, where ever that black community might be, be it in the U.S., Africa, or outer space.
 We just want to see more stories about black communities.